xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 docker-compose run --rm certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d <sub.domain1>,<sub.domain2>,...
 ```

-There will be several questions such as your email address, accept TOS, etc. Answer all of them then, wait for `certbot` finish.
+There will be several questions popped up, such as your email address, accept TOS, etc. Answer all of them then, wait for `certbot` finish.

 If there are no errors, you can then remove the `--dry-run` parameter and run again: